techtraits/techtraits-blog/_posts/2011-07-28-polymorphic-json-serialization-using-jackson.markdown

 <p style="text-align: justify;">

-Notice the fact that the class name is added as a property to the output JSON, and how the dontSerializeMe feild of Child1 is ignored.
+Notice the fact that the class name is added as a property to the output JSON, and how the dontSerializeMe field of Child1 is ignored.
 Also note that the types of the objects generated from JSON are Child1 and Child2 respectively even though we told the mapper we were looking for a <strong>ParentClass</strong> type.</p>

 <h3>Source Code</h3>